f4b6a3/ksuid-creator/README.md

 KSUID Creator
 ======================================================

-A Java library for generating [KSUIDs](https://segment.com/blog/a-brief-history-of-the-uuid) (K-Sortable Unique Identifier).
+This is a Java implementation of [Segment's K-Sortable Globally Unique Identifiers](https://github.com/segmentio/ksuid).

+In summary:

 *   Sorted by generation time;
 *   Can be stored as a string of 27 chars;